A McKay correspondence for reflection groups: Acknowledgements

 \section{Acknowledgements}

 This research was supported through the program ``Research in Pairs'' by the Mathematisches Forschungsinstitut Oberwolfach in 2015, as well as by the program ``Oberwolfach Leibniz Fellows'' in 2016, 2017.
 Support by the Institut Mittag-Leffler (Djursholm, Sweden) is gratefully acknowledged.
-The authors thank both institutes for the perfect working conditions and inspirational atmosphere. \\
+The authors thank both institutes for the perfect working conditions and inspirational atmosphere.
+The authors also want to thank the anonymous referee for his/her thorough reading of the paper, and the many useful comments and suggestions. \\